-Mark Hughes is the current manager of Southampton, having taken charge of six clubs in the Premier League, and played for five.
+Mark Hughes has taken charge of six clubs in the Premier League, and played for five.

 The former forward played 72 times for Wales and won the Premier League title twice with Manchester United.
 He also represented Chelsea, Southampton, Everton and Blackburn Rovers as a player in England's top flight.

 Hughes started his managerial career on a part-time basis with Wales and took on his first domestic job in 2004 with former club Blackburn.

 He led Rovers to three successive top-10 finishes in the Premier League before taking charge of Manchester City in 2008.

 The Citizens finished eighth in the 2008/09 campaign, and the Welshman departed in December 2009.